timmcginley/Agile/Schedule/README.md

 ## Week 1 - Scenario / Prototyping the future
 Choose a future scenario (1) metaverse wins, (2) extreme carbon and resource rationing (3) Martian building boom.

+1. Architectural engineering
+1. Focus Areas Inc. roles
+1. uncertainty
 1. Plan for the course
-1. Focus Areas
-1. projects
 1. Future (provide real case studies to support exercise) - mckinsey reports plus film / comics?
-1. Agile Prototyping - include paper.
+1. Agile Prototyping - include paper - hit all targets.
-1. Architectural Engineering
+1. project targets
+change
-1. Previous Approaches
+1. Previous Approaches (pepper with)

 ## Week 2 - Future Problems
 identify a system that will be different from today, based on your prototyped future.
 What specific problems and challenges will it face?